Seven incoming House members to watch

 Republicans are poised to control the House next year, with 220 seats having been called in their favor compared to Democrats’ 213.
 Two races remain uncalled.

-Next year’s crop of freshman lawmakers in the House includes 37 Republicans and 35 Democrats who hail from 32 states across the country.
+Next year’s crop of first-term lawmakers in the House includes 37 Republicans and 35 Democrats who hail from 32 states across the country.

 Here are seven to watch: